The Best Cash Back Credit Cards in Canada 2023

 What additional benefits come with cash back credit cards?

-• No foreign transaction fees – Some cash back credit cards don’t charge the 2.5% fee that’s typically standard for any purchases made in a currency that’s not Canadian dollars.
+• No foreign transaction fees – Some cash back credit cards don’t charge the 2.5% fee that’s typically standard for purchases made in a currency that’s not Canadian dollars.

 • Extended warranty – Sometimes referred to as buyer’s assurance, extended warranty typically doubles your manufacturer’s warranty, up to one additional year.